Spring has sprung! For those with kids, it’s the perfect opportunity to unplug and spend some time outdoors.

 9. Who wants to stare at a screen during dinner when you can stare at a little person you helped create?

-10. Bedtimes become more lax during the summer, and Internet dangers and temptations tend to be more rampant during these late hours.
+10. Bedtimes become more lax as days get longer, and internet dangers and temptations tend to be more rampant during these late hours.

 11. Your posture will thank you!